 Life brings difficult and tricky situations with each new turn.
 It’s always beneficial for us to know our limits and not get disheartened with every small failure.
 It’s great to learn some relaxation techniques that could help you cope with stress in a healthy way.
 Having our family and friends with us also makes us become more resilient and better prepared to face difficulties.

 Experts believe that these pointers can help people who are easily prone to anxiety:

 - Mindful response

 The response to a situation often drives the decisions taken to deal with it.
 Being mindful of tough situations teaches us to make calm and proper decisions rather than hasty, irrational ones that can only worsen the circumstances.
 Deep breathing techniques and mediation can mold the mind into handling difficult situations with calm composure.
 Though technology can sometimes feed into panic, there are instances when they also come in handy.
 For e.g., there are a host of mindfulness apps that can help you soothe your anxieties and bring some solace and calm to your mind.

 - Ample food and rest

 There is nothing more beneficial than a good night’s sleep to relax and rejuvenate the mind.
 Lack of sleep can be detrimental in more ways than one.
 So is the lack of a proper diet.
 Diet and rest require top priority to battle with anxiety disorder.
-Modern day fitness apps help you keep track of your sleeping patterns and dietary habits.
+Intake of the right nutrition is the best diet to reduce anxiety.
+Modern-day fitness apps help you keep track of your sleeping patterns and dietary habits.
 Make use of them to create a healthy routine.

 - Social support